biolab/orange3/doc/widgets/unsupervised/PCA.md

 Examples
 --------

-**PCA** can be used to simplify visualizations of large data sets and select the most relevant attributes in a data set.
+**PCA** can be used to simplify visualizations of large data sets.
 Below we used *Iris* data set to show how we can improve the visualization of the data set with PCA.
 The transformed data in a **Scatter plot** show a much clearer distinction between classes than the default settings.

 <img src="images/PCAExample.png" alt="image" width="600">